a special report

 When a pass is intercepted, both teams are restricted from blocking below the waist.
 When a passing team man dives low in an attempt to tackle the intercepting player and, in the process, blocks a member of the intercepting team below the waist, even though he may make the tackle, a foul for illegal low block should be called.
 It does not matter whether the passing team player is attempting to make a tackle.
 If he intentionally goes low and, in the process, hits an opponent below the waist, it is an illegal block.

-In other words, in trying to make the tackle on #24 Taylor, Hasselbeck contacted #23 below the knees.
+In other words, in trying to make the tackle on #24 Taylor, Hasselbeck supposedly contacted #23 below the knees.
 Was it on purpose?
 I don't know.
-I also don't care.
-Was it sloppy and against the rules?
-Yep.
-Was it any worse than El's infraction?
-Nope.
-In any event, whether or not this rule should exist is certainly debatable, but the "he was making the tackle!" mythology is pure nonsense.
+Doesn't matter.
+Whether or not this rule should exist is certainly debatable, but the "he was making the tackle!" mythology is pure nonsense.
 A non-rule.
 It's irrelevant, and IMO its pervasiveness nicely illustrates the expertise level of Hawks fans.
 Better to argue that he didn't touch #23 at all.
+Which I'm pretty sure he didn't.
+That would make this a bogus call.

 One other note about this play: after the tackle, the Seahawks' Sean Locklear illegally and quite obviously blocked Steeler Deshea Townsend in the back.
 No call.
 Clearly, the refs were handing the game to Seattle.